End To End local integration test

 Look into the /e2e directory for examples of integration tests.

-Before running an integration test, you need to be connected to a Kubernetes/OpenShift namespace.
+Before running an integration test, you need to be connected to a Kubernetes/OpenShift namespace and have the Camel K operator installed globally into a namespaced named camel-k.
 After you log into your cluster, you can run the following command to execute the suite of smoke tests:

 make test-smoke

-The test script will install the operators needed in a random namespace, execute all expected tests and clean themselves.
+The test script will run the Integrations in random namespaces, execute all expected tests and clean themselves.
 Cleaning may not be performed if the execution of tests fails or the test process is interrupted.
 In that case you can look for any namespace similar to test-29ed8147-c9fc-4c04-9c29-744eaf4750c6 and remove it manually.

 End-To-End tests structure